-Within the choral classes that are offered, students will learn to read a vocal score, sing a repertoire of vocal literature representing various genres, styles, and cultures with expression, technical accuracy and tone quality.
-They will perform what they have learned in a variety of settings.
-Students without experience and who have vast performing background are encouraged to enroll in the courses.
+Within the choral classes that are offered, students will learn to read, write, and sing music through a repertoire of choral literature representing various genres, styles, and cultures with expression, technical accuracy and tone quality.
+Students will perform what they have learned in a variety of professional performance settings with a strong emphasis on teamwork and collaboration.
+All students are encouraged to audition regardless of singing and/or dancing experience.